Radiator covers not only make your room more stylish, but it covers many things as well.

 If you can’t find them, you can rip a 2″ x 4″ into ¼” thick strips on your table saw.
 This helps keep the overall cabinet thickness down, rather than using ¾” thick material.

-As mentioned, there are two ways of doing this; mounting the wood strips horizontally or vertically.
+As mentioned, there are two ways of doing this: mounting the wood strips horizontally or vertically.
 The methodology for the two is different.

 For Horizontal Strips

-The trick here is going to be to get your spacing perfect.
+The trick here is to get your spacing perfect.
 I don’t recommend using a spacer between the strips to space them out, as that can cause problems if there is any inconsistency.
 Instead, mark the spacing on the ends of the frame so that you can be sure to keep their order consistent.

 For Vertical Strips